walkerlala/bignum/README.md

     std::cout << "d2=" << d2 << std::endl;  // Output "d2=682.04159260000000007"
 }
 ```

+## Overflow and rounding behavior
+- Initialization that overflow the maximum precision (i.e., 96 digits in total) or
+maximum scale (i.e., 30 digits after the decimal point) would result in overflow error.
+No rounding happens in constructor or `assign()` interfaces.

+- Multiplication might increase the scale, and if theoretical result scale is larger than
+`Decimal::kMaxScale`, it is truncated and rounded to `Decimal::kMaxScale`.

+- Scale of division result is equal to `dividend_scale + Decimal::kDivIncreaseScale`.
+If `dividend_scale + Decimal::kDivIncreaseScale` is larger than `Decimal::kMaxScale`,
+result scale is rounded to `Decimal::kMaxScale`.

+- All rounding is done using the "round-half-up" rule and round away from zero.

+- Casting a `Decimal` object into integer (e.g, int64, int128) truncates all least significant
+digits and no rounding would happen, i.e., `static_cast<int64_t>(Decimal("123.6"))  == 123`.

 ## Error handling
 There are 3 ways to handle error while using Decimal.